Roma Street station construction update - June and July 2026

 Construction activities include day and night work:

-- Fit-out of mechanical and electrical services, architectural panelling, ceiling material and tiling
+- Fit-out of mechanical and electrical services, architectural panelling, ceiling materials and tiling.

-- Commissioning of tunnel ventilation systems, communication and control systems and energisation.
+- Commissioning and energisation of tunnel ventilation systems, communication and control systems.

 What to expect: